The Cost of Being Vegan

 Many supermarkets now stock own-brand vegan products and an increasing number of high street restaurants and cafes offer a variety of vegan options.
 Pret-A-Manger recently announced one of its branches would only offer vegan and vegetarian food for a month-long experiment.
 Tesco has launched a new vegan range, ‘Wicked’, with plant-based ready meals, sandwiches and salads.
 On the high street, Zizzi’s has many vegan and dairy-free alternatives on its menu.

 However, avoiding animal products doesn’t mean surviving on just fruit and vegetables.
 In fact, many common meals and foods are already vegan or can be adjusted easily.
 For example, bean burritos, veggie or mushroom burgers, tomato pizzas, lentil spaghetti bolognese, smoothies and falafel wraps, salads and sandwiches.
-Dairy products are commonly replaced with plant milks such as soya, almond and coconut and scrambled eggs can be swapped for scrambled tofu.
+Dairy products are commonly replaced with plant milk such as soya, almond and coconut and scrambled eggs can be swapped for scrambled tofu.

 Is the vegan lifestyle more expensive?